McShrimp/juicerant/README.md

 Unlike conventional video game cheats that rely on the process memory to function, Juicerant adopt a unique approach by avoiding any memory reading altogether.
 This innovative approach has the potential to remain undetectable by anti-cheat mechanisms that typically attempt to block memory reads.
 Additionally, sending input to the video game without triggering any flags can be a challenging aspect to consider.

-The primary objective of this project is to showcase a proof of concept, demonstrating the potential of Colorant's novel approach to aimbot technology.
+The primary objective of this project is to showcase a proof of concept, demonstrating the potential of Juicerant's novel approach to aimbot technology.

 ![image](https://i.ibb.co/Zcn0n8g/juicer.png)